rachelvansciver/SAACO3/access/IAM.md

 ![[Pasted image 20221030213328.png]]
-# Identity and Access Mangment
+# Identity and Access Management

 ## TLDR
 AWS IAM is a global service.
 Its used in nearly all other services to control permissions and interaction boundaries in regards to resources and services in your account.
-Its also required to manage users in your AWS Account or [[AWSOrganisations]].
+Its also required to manage users in your AWS Account or [[AWSOrganizations]].
 Permissions come in the form of groups, role and policies.

 ### Best Practices
-- Dont use your root account for anything but account setup
+- Don't use your root account for anything but account setup
 - One physical users should also be one AWS user
 - Assign users to groups and assign permissions to groups
 - Use a password policy to prevent weak passwords
 - Use and enforce MFA
 - Use roles for services
 - Use access keys for accessing services
-- Audit permissons with IAM Credential Report
+- Audit permissions with IAM Credential Report
 - Never share keys or user
 - Use least privilege principle